robotical/OpenWRT-HubPlusConfig/README.md

         git clone --branch 1.1.0 git@github.com:robotical/OpenWRT-HubPlusConfig.git ./ --depth=1 --recurse-submodules
         #                  ^^^ REPLACE WITH YOUR VERSION TAG

+   The next part of the process will break this git repo by deleting the `.git` folder and files, so do do this in a clone and not your working copy!

+8. Run the `./makerelease.sh` bash script, which will first clear up the `.git*` files and then make a zip archive using the `VERSION` script.

-8. Now just zip up this folder, and upload that zip as a release binary on the tag edit page on GitHub from earlier
+8. Now just upload the created zip as a release binary on the tag edit page on GitHub from earlier